People

 Professor Mark Mon-Williams holds a Chair in Cognitive Psychology at the University of Leeds, and is Professor of Psychology at the Bradford Institute of Health Research, and Professor of Paediatric Vision at The Norwegian Centre for Vision.
 He is also a Turing Fellow at The Alan Turing Institute (the UK’s national data analytics centre).

-Dr Rosie McEachan
+Professor Rosie McEachan

 Healthy Childhood